TheJanusStream/bevy_symbios_multiuser/README.md

 - **Generic Message Bus** — Define your own domain-specific protocol type `T: Serialize + Deserialize`, and the plugin handles serialization (via `bincode`) and transport.
 - **Dual Channels** — Reliable (ordered, guaranteed) for state mutations and Unreliable (best-effort) for ephemeral presence data.
 - **ATProto Authentication** — Federated identity via `com.atproto.server.createSession` for Bluesky/ATProto-based auth.
-The JWT is passed to the relay via the `Authorization` header.
+The JWT is passed to the relay via the `Authorization` header (native) or `Sec-WebSocket-Protocol` subprotocol trick (WASM).
-- **Sovereign Broker Relay** — Optional signaling server built on Axum that verifies ATProto JWTs and uses the authenticated DID as peer identity.
+- **Sovereign Broker Relay** — Optional signaling server built on Axum that validates ATProto JWT claims (structure and expiry) and uses the authenticated DID as peer identity.
 Supports both authenticated and unauthenticated modes.
 - **Custom Signaller** — A `matchbox_socket::Signaller` implementation (`SymbiosSignallerBuilder`) that bridges between the matchbox protocol and the relay's wire format, injecting the JWT during WebSocket upgrade.
+- **Cross-Platform** — Runs on native targets (via `async-tungstenite`) and in the browser (via `ws_stream_wasm` on WASM).
 - **Bevy-Native** — Uses Bevy's `MessageWriter`/`MessageReader` system for seamless ECS integration.
+- **Size-Limited Messages** — All network payloads are capped at 1 MiB to prevent OOM from malicious length-prefixed data.

 ## Quick Start